 Preparation of dye solution

-Disperse dyes are water insoluble, thus need to make as dispersible (partially soluble) solution by stirring with warm water (around 45℃).
-Add some dispersing agent and stir rapidly for uniform mixing of dyes.
+As disperse dyes are water insoluble, you can’t dye your stuff with it until you make it dispersible (partially soluble) solution by a rapid stirring with water (around 45℃) that would be warm enough.
+Add some dispersing agent and stir promptly until you get the uniform mixture of dyes.

-Set the dye bath with substrate at 50℃ and add dispersing agent, acetic acid, carrier and other auxiliaries, then run the dye bath for 5-10 min.
+At 50℃ the bath can be set up with substrate and then add the accounted amount of dispersing agent, carrier, acetic acid and other auxiliaries, then keep the dye bath last for 5-10 min.

-Drop the dye bath and carry on the after-treatment process.
+Drop the dye bath followed by the after-treatment process.

 Caustic soda (36˚Be) – 2-6 ml/L

 At 70℃ for 10-15 min.
 The used amount of caustic soda and hydroze may be higher depending on the shades.
 The after-treatment process that is carried out with caustic and hydroze to remove unfixed disperse dyes from the substrate is called “Reduction Cleaning”.